Deep Gaussian Process Emulation with gradient Information and Sequential Design for Simulators with Sharp Variations: Sequential Design - GradEnt

 \subsection{Related work}

-Identifying sharp transitions or discontinuities in dynamical systems is crucial for understanding system properties and effective emulation.
-Emulators must capture such transitions, such as the transonic barrier in aerodynamics, where dynamics differ fundamentally across regimes \citep{dupuis2018surrogate}.
-Methods such as \cite{anderson2017modelling} use parametric expressions, but rely on indicators that are often unavailable in simulations.
-These unknown discontinuities pose further challenges.
-In general, the nature and number of discontinuities are unknown.
-Existing methods often estimate the number and location of discontinuities using a combined surrogate approach. \cite{gorodetsky2014efficient} propose a method to locate jumps using a polynomial interpolant of the underlying function. \cite{audet2022escaping} propose an approach for Black-Box optimization with constraint that the optimum cannot lie in the unknown discontinuity locations.
+Sharp transitions or discontinuities in dynamical systems are crucial for understanding system properties and effective emulations.
+Emulators must capture such transitions, such as the transonic barrier in aerodynamics, where the dynamics differ fundamentally across regimes \cite{dupuis2018surrogate}.
+Some methods, such as \cite{anderson2017modelling}, employ parametric expressions but require prior knowledge to label the regions.
+Surrogate-based approaches have been developed.
+For example, Gorodetsky and Marzouk (2014) \cite{gorodetsky2014efficient} detect jumps via polynomial interpolants, while partitioned GPs explicitly model regime changes \cite{gramacy2008bayesian,gramacy2015local,park2022jump}.
+Although effective, these methods often scale poorly with input dimensionality, as the number of polynomial coefficients grows fast.

-In parallel with fitting emulators, efficient dataset design is essential.
-Optimizing design points can be computationally demanding.
-Sequential design offers a practical solution by iteratively selecting new points based on emulator predictions, updating the surrogate model accordingly \citep{gramacy2009adaptive, christen2011advances}.
-Although not globally optimal, sequential designs are effective in practice.
-Popular methods include active learning MacKay (ALM) \citep{mackay1992information} and active learning Cohn (ALC) \citep{cohn1996active}.
-While ALC generally outperforms ALM, it incurs higher computational costs. \citet{krause2008near} improved efficiency by minimizing mutual information (MI) between explored and unexplored regions, later improved for computer experiments (MICE) by \citet{beck2016sequential}.
-Recent advances integrate advanced surrogates into sequential designs. \citet{sauer2023active} combined DGPs with ALC, showing promising results in practical applications.
+In parallel with emulators, experimental design is essential.
+While optimizing design points is computationally demanding, sequential design offers a practical solution \cite{gramacy2009adaptive}.
+It works by iteratively selecting new points based on an emulator's predictions and then updating the model, a process that is effective in practice although it is not globally optimal.
+Popular methods include active learning MacKay (ALM) \cite{mackay1992information} and active learning Cohn (ALC) \cite{cohn1996active}.
+While ALC generally outperforms ALM, it incurs higher computational costs.
+Krause et al. (2008)~\cite{krause2008near} proposed a near-optimal submodular criterion that selects points by minimizing mutual information between explored and unexplored regions, which Beck and Guillas (2016)~\cite{beck2016sequential} adapted to computer experiments.
+Other advances integrate nonstationary emulators with sequential designs, showing promising improvements in emulation accuracy and sample efficiency.
+For example, Gramacy et al. (2007)~\cite{gramacy2007tgp} combine treed GPs with local adaptive designs to target nonstationary regions; Sauer et al. (2023)~\cite{sauer2023active} integrate DGPs with ALC, and Park et al. (2023)~\cite{park2025active} incorporate diverse active learning strategies with jump GPs \cite{park2022jump}.
+These methods show promising gains in emulation accuracy and sample efficiency for nonstationary computer experiments.